In return for your hard work and contribution, Queenscourt offers employees:

 Training & Development

 We offer significant opportunities for professional development and training across all roles.
 This includes a commitment to help you grow your career; support to undertake professional qualifications, academic study or clinical research along with opportunities to maintain or develop advanced clinical skills.

-All full time staff initially receive 36 days annual leave (inclusive of bank holidays) for a full years’ entitlement.
+All full time staff initially receive 28 days annual leave for a full years’ entitlement.
+Clinical Staff receive an initial 36 days annual leave (full time).
 Part time staff receive a pro-rata amount of annual leave in-line with the number of hours they work.
-Holiday entitlement increase after five years’ service to 37 days (for full time staff) and after 10 years it is 38 days (for full time staff).
+Holiday entitlement increases after five years’ service and again after 10 years’ service.

 Health and Wellbeing

 The Health and Wellbeing service for staff aims to promote, maintain and improve health in the workplace.
 We provide the services for the following: